Clam-Gallas Palace

 Masters of glass under one roof for the first time: Martin Janecký and Rony Plesl are moving a joint exhibition to the Clam-Gallas Palace

-The exhibition titled To Be or Not to Be: That Is the Question, where Martin Janecký and Rony Plesl present their works, is moving after its success during the Prague Art Week festival.
-World-renowned artists will exhibit their glass sculptures from September 13 to 29 at the Clam-Gallas Palace.
+The exhibition titled To Be or Not to Be: That Is the Question, where Martin Janecký and Rony Plesl present their works, was moved after its success during the Prague Art Week festival.
+World-renowned artists exhibited their glass sculptures from September 13 to 29 at the Clam-Gallas Palace.

 The first joint exhibition of these two world-renowned glass masters is named after one of the most famous and quoted monologues of classical theatre.
 Just like Shakespeare's magnum opus, the works in the exhibition raise the question of the meaning of human life.
 They remind us of mortality and balance questions of morality, the power of emotions and the complexity of human (non)being in general.